-As custodians of the physical objects, the University of Iowa Libraries exercises a property right and conditions access to manuscripts and other primary source materials in either print or electronic formats with an understanding that readers will seek the Libraries’ permission to publish substantial portions of materials they are permitted to use, whether copyright to those materials is owned by the Libraries or by someone else.
+As the custodians of the physical objects, the University of Iowa Libraries exercises a property right and conditions access to manuscripts and other primary source materials in either print or electronic formats with an understanding that readers will seek the Libraries’ permission to publish substantial portions of materials they are permitted to use, whether copyright to those materials is owned by the Libraries or by someone else.
 The University may elect in some cases to collect or negotiate use fees.
 Send requests for permission to publish to the staff of the Special Collections Department, University of Iowa Libraries (email@example.com).

 In discussing copyright laws, there are two related concepts it is important to understand: property rights and “fair use” of copyrighted materials.